Physician Assistant Program

 This is such an exciting time for our students.

-Summer Information Session:
+Fall Information Session:

-- Visit with admissions director and current students
+- Q&A time with current students

 On October 24th, 2008 the Center for Health Sciences was officially dedicated during Homecoming activities.
 Our official building name is Henry & Grace Farrar Center for Health Sciences.